 Advertising-based revenue models may be a standard facet of today's internet businesses, but firms peddling free/freemium services are still on the hook for providing strong information security to their user bases.
 In fact, they arguably have an even greater responsibility protect user data than paid-for services.
 So how do events like yesterday's massive data breach involving free web hosting providing 000webhost transpire?
 In a word, negligence.
 Gross negligence, to be precise.

-In Episode 009 of The Gig, we spoke to IT security expert Troy Hunt about his data breach search engine Have I Been Pwned? and the myriad of dangers that surround online data.
+We spoke to IT security expert Troy Hunt about his data breach search engine Have I Been Pwned? and the myriad of dangers that surround online data.
 Interestingly enough, Troy was contacted a few days ago and made privy to a massive database hacked from free web hosting provider 000webhost—13 million user records consisting of names, emails, and plaintext passwords.
 Forbes, ZDnet, and The Register have since picked up on the news.

 2. Password reminders are sent via email in plaintext.

 3. Form validation exceptions pass plaintext values in the query string, which of course end up in web server logs, browser histories, and other publicly-viewable areas.

 The more important and difficult question is not why, but how—that is, how can companies not just survive, but thrive in a landscape of digital threats?

 These are just a few examples of 000webhost's security shortcomings, which invariable led to its breach of 13 million customer records.
 More information regarding the "hack" is available on Troy's blog , though labeling it as such does somewhat of a disservice to seasoned cybercriminals.
 By all measures, this data breach was child's play for the attacker(s) in question.